 How did you start recruiting?
 Why are you still there?

 I left Microsoft (at their peak) because I was becoming bored.
 I founded my company and got a recruitment agency as one of the first clients.
 We have built their website and integrated it with their recruitment software and job sites.
 It was at a time when multiple job posting did not exist at all.
 The effect was they had more time to recruit and make placements.
 Word spread around, and we have built some 200 recruitment websites in the following years.
-I learned a lot about recruiting by analysing what our clients are doing.
-I realised what makes the good ones good.
+I learned a lot about recruiting by analyzing what our clients are doing.
+I realized what makes the good ones good.
 I spoke about it and wrote blog posts.
 It resulted in companies asking me to train their recruitment teams.

 Tell us more about what you do.
 What is the mission behind Irish Recruiter (Recruitment Events company)?

 Besides recruiting I love creating technology solutions that help recruiters.
 I have built the first multiple job posting software for the Irish job boards – eRecruit.
 I also made the first jobs aggregator with jobs from all Irish jobs sites and hundreds of employer’s careers sites.
-Unfortunately, recession in Ireland killed both businesses.
+Unfortunately, the recession in Ireland killed both businesses.

 You participate/organize in a huge amount of conferences on sourcing/recruiting.
 What are top sourcing conferences worldwide in your opinion?

-Sourcing Summit is the obvious leader for in terms of sourcing conferences.
+Sourcing Summit is the obvious leader in terms of sourcing conferences.
 There is nothing else with the global reach like SOSU.
 If you are sourcing in multiple markets and continents SOSU is for you!